ryan-mcclue/unsw/comp4920/ass1.md

 A justification for this could be that rendering a malicious user offline would safeguard many more users who were potential victims.
 Indeed, tech creators possess more specialised knowledge than legal bureaucrats.
-So, in a technological landscape where threats can emerge and spread quickly, bypassing traditional legal processes enables quicker and more informed decisions.
+In the current technological landscape where threats can emerge and spread quickly, bypassing traditional legal processes could enable quicker and more informed decisions to be made.
 As a result, that user's automony over their machine is forfeited for the general good.
 This outcome is in violation of the ACM ethical guideline principal concerning people as stakeholders in computing.
 Specifically, the imperative that all computing should protect each individual's right to autonomy (ACM, 2018 p.
 4).
-Having this as a possible outcome relies on society placing an immense amount of trust in technology manufacturers to act justly, leading to widespread dissatisfaction.
+Having this as a possible outcome relies on society placing an immense amount of trust in technology manufacturers to act justly.
+This dependence on tech could lead to widespread dissatisfaction.
 Technology companies would have unchecked control over user's belongings, effectively placing them above the law.
-With the rise of smart devices, this control could extend to phones, appliances, cars and more.
+With the rise of smart devices, this control could extend to phones, appliances, cars and more. (smart device ref.)
 This illustrates how act utilitarianism can lead to immoral outcomes, as discussed by Bennett (2015, p.
 60).
 It's immoral to seize one's property without proper litigation/warrant.